DAVID A MINSTER

 See you on the air!

-Running 2m for ARRL June VHF at K2BAR the first year they lost use of the camper.
+Running 2m for ARRL 2001 June VHF Contest at K2BAR from the top of Nike Overlook Park in FN30.

-Running a pile-up on 6m for ARRL VHF January at W2DTA's new station.
+Running a pile-up on 6m for ARRL 2003 January VHF Sweepstakes at W2DTA's new station.
 Tony on 2m.
 (Sadly Tony is now a SK)

 This was the view of the antenna farm at K2GL in Tuxedo Park, NY circa 1985.
 The first super station David ever had the opportunity to operate from.
 Some interesting antennas?
 Look just to the lower left of the house.
 That is stacked 10 over 10 element yagis on 10 meters!
 A laser beam to Asia!
 Just beside the house was 5 over 5 element yagis on a Big Bertha rotatable tower.
 Just amazing antennas!
 And radios!
 And operators!